SumiyaC/SumiyaC/README.md

 **A Bachelor student in IT at Centria University of Applied Sciences, nearing graduation.**
 *I enjoy problem-solving, have a strong passion for continuous learning, possess good listening and communication skills, and am welcoming towards new challenges.*

-- 🚀*Familiar with*: HTML, CSS, JavaScript, ReactJS, NodeJS, MongoDB, Python, Java, Figma, IFS, Boomi, Git, AI concepts, Agile methodology & MS Office tools.
+- 🚀*Familiar with*: HTML, CSS, JavaScript, ReactJS, NodeJS, MongoDB, Python, Java, Figma, IFS, Git, AI concepts, Agile methodology & MS Office tools.
-- 🌱*Learning*: SQL, DevOps, Docker.
+- 🌱*Learning*: SQL, DevOps, Docker, Boomi.
 - 🌐*Languages*: Bangla (Native), English (Fluent).

 📫 **How to reach me:**